Sunday, August 25, 2024

 DEBUG SOFTWARE

-From the previous RP2040 debugger post I knew I needed a version of GDB for the Segger J-link, since GDP for embedded seems to be hardware dependent; fortunately Segger's GDB was available as a free download; here.
+From the previous RP2040 debugger post I knew I needed a version of GDB for the Segger J-link, since GDB can be to be hardware dependent; fortunately Segger's build of GDB for the J-Link was available as a free download: here.

-OK, the next problem: how to set up this modified debug toolchain without going crazy.
+OK, the next problem: how to set up the modified debug toolchain without going crazy?

 After some research: I would continue to use Ubuntu VSCODE (as opposed to a different IDE) as the path of least resistance.